Warbo360/CS50P-Work-Folder-/project/README.md

 into a list, this list is put into a greater dictionary of other sample set information like various analyte limit(s) and name of the analyte.
 There is a function that reads a cell for the number of samples, but it is unused as the function that gathers sample set data generates the needed number of dictionaries for the amount of samples that are filled in.
-Other features of the file is the importing of OpenPyXL, a pip-installable library that handles the reading and writing of speadsheet files.
+Other features of the file is the importing of OpenPyXL, a pip-installable library that handles the reading and writing of spreadsheet files.
 This program only makes use of reading spreadsheet files and does not manipulate the given file in anyway.
 Also imported are the included python libraries 'sys' and 're' for sys.exit() on error handling, and regex checking of '.xlsx' files.